 Rebuild Your Credit After a Collection or Charge-Off

 Two of the worst types of account delinquencies are a debt collection and charge-off, both of which are the result of not paying a bill for several months.
-Because they show a serious late payment (which is 35 percent of your credit score), charge-offs and debt collections are terrible for your credit score.
+Because they show a serious late payment (which is 35% of your credit score), charge-offs and debt collections are terrible for your credit score.
+You might also have a hard time getting new credit applications approved as long as there's a charge-off or collection on your credit report.
 Fortunately, with some effort, you can overcome the damage done to your credit.

 Dispute Wrongly Reported Collections or Charge-Offs